Brandonio-c/Frontier-Exploration/README.md

 ### Frontier Exploration Algorithms
 1. **Frontier-Based Exploration:**
-Algorithms for frontier exploration focus on the frontiers, finding and choosing those that offer the most exciting potential for discovery.
+A concept first introduced in 1997, algorithms for frontier exploration focus on the frontiers, finding and choosing those that offer the most exciting potential for discovery.
 When the agent travels to these frontiers, it gains new knowledge about its surroundings, including the location of obstacles and their features.

 ADD PICTURES AND EQUATIONS HERE